 The internationally-acclaimed Welsh organist continues to enjoy a career that has taken her all over the world.
 Jane Watts has given recitals in Europe, Hong Kong, Barbados, Australia and New Zealand, together with numerous appearances in festivals and concerts throughout the United Kingdom.
 She has been both a soloist in, and a jury member of, the St Albans International Organ Festival, and opened its 2014-15 recital series.
 In 2011 Jane Watts was invited to give the opening recital of the first International Organ Series to be presented in the prestigious Frits-Philips Concert Hall in Eindhoven, Holland.
 In January 2015 she gave the Celebrity Recital as part of London's 'Bloomsbury Organ Day' - "A case of impeccable technique being employed fully in the service of the music, not self-promotion" (The Organ, Spring 2015), and in September 2015 she opened the season's recital series in St John's, Smith Square, London.
 More recent British highlights include the inaugural recital in October 2018 on the restored organ in the Welsh Church of Central London, opening the 2018 Summer series in Ripon Cathedral, opening the 2019 series in St Alphage, Burnt Oak and performances in Norwich Cathedral, Chester Cathedral, the Llandeilo Festival, Y Tabernacl Cardiff and for the Alton Organ Society.
 Jane Watts was the organist in the 2018 BBC Proms performance of Mahler's 8th Symphony, with the BBC NOW under Thomas Sondergard.
 Subsequently she appeared with the same orchestra under Adrian Partington as organist in Stanford's Mass 'Via Victrix', and under Mark Wigglesworth in Britten's 'War Requiem': all three concerts were broadcast on BBC Radio 3.
-She will appear as soloist in London's Royal Albert Hall in July 2021 had to be cancelled due to Covid restrictions.
+An appearance as soloist in the Royal Albert Hall in July 2021 had to be cancelled due to Covid restrictions.
 More recent engagements have taken her to The Brangwyn Hall, Swansea, the Llandeilo Festival and St David's Cathedral, Pembrokeshire.